Comply with Accessibility Requirements

 - Installation: Installation of signage should be carefully executed to avoid damage to finishes.
 Avoid penetrating historic material.
 Free-standing signage is often an acceptable alternative to mounting signs on historic fabric.

 - Serif letters may be used if the font size is large and there is high contrast with the background.
-See Smithsonian Guidelines for Accessible Exhibit Design for more information.
+See Smithsonian Guidelines for Accessibility Exhibition Design for more information.

 - Either new or existing elevators provide vertical accessibility.
 Often elevators are a significant element of the fabric of a historic building.
 Accommodating required clearances and control heights are often issues.
 Consider: